 - Expert articles prepared by doctors, health and sports professionals on a variety of topics related to training, preparation and medical care.
-All of the articles are available on The Outdoor Store website and in a special Competitor Area of the Atacama Crossing website.
+All of the articles are available on the RacingThePlanet Store website and in a special Competitor Area of the Atacama Crossing website.

 - The expert article titled Preparing for an Event is a particularly useful to help get started.

 - Competitor blogs are a great way to collect training tips to implement into a personal training plan.
 The blogs also provide a way for competitors to share questions and advice with one another.